bit-soul/brc-soul/README.md

       "sign": "xxx"
     }

+### Follow/Unfollow operation

+**follow address**

+    {
+      "p": "brc-soul",
+      "op": "fol",                  //follow option
+      "seq": 0,
+      "addrs": ["addr1", "addr2", ..., "addrn"]
+      "sign": "xxx"
+    }

+**unfollow address**

+    {
+      "p": "brc-soul",
+      "op": "unfol",                //unfollow option
+      "seq": 0,
+      "addrs": ["addr1", "addr2", ..., "addrn"]
+      "sign": "xxx"
+    }

 ## Note
 * The inscription is only valid to its creator, Once effective, the transferability of inscriptions does not correlate with the inscribed information.
 * The sign must be from the creator, to avoid others' poison.
-* seq is not needed continuously but must be increased, to avoid replay attack.
+* "seq" is not needed continuously but must be increased, to avoid replay attack.
-* attr field can be extended by the application itself, but there will be some standard fields.
+* "attr" field can be extended by the application itself, but there will be some standard fields.
-* vcid must not be duplicated in the same address, but different address can have the same vcid.
+* "vcid" must not be duplicated in the same address, but different address can have the same vcid.
-* ca-addr and vcid, together, they ensured the uniqueness of the CV.
+* "ca-addr" and "vcid", together, they ensured the uniqueness of the CV.
-* sign message field should be Sorted alphabetically, then serialized, and remove formatting whitespace.
+* "sign" message field should be Sorted alphabetically, then serialized, and remove formatting whitespace.
-* xuri is optional extended attribute, may be stored in ipfs, http, ordi and so on.
+* "xuri" is optional extended attribute, may be stored in ipfs, http, ordi and so on.
+* Here we only defined 1-1 follow/unfollow relationship, 1-n group relationship can be realized by CV related opration